 As this expression clearly shows, if individuals take into account the impact that an increase in wages has on their pension benefits, an overall raise in their wage at time t and t + 1 leaves the retirement decision unaffected, since the income and substitution effects perfectly compensate one another.
-We will hence concentrate on changes in the wages in youth to analyze income effects and in the wages in old age to study incentive effects.
+However, changes in the relative wages between youth and old age, as recently observed in the European labor markets, do modify the individual retirement decisions.